cristiancarjaliu/HelpDesk/README.md

 # HelpDesk

 HelpDesk is a C# console application (.NET 8) that centralizes IT/ERP support behind a fast, keyboard-driven menu: info hub, guided database actions (generates ready-to-run SQL statements), applications installer & components, access to drivers & documents, leave-request generator, and OSMR management.
-It is the lightweight predecessor of the internal WinForms desktop tool (which later adds an AES-encrypted consultant mode and an auto-update system).
+It is the lightweight predecessor of **PlusConnect**—an internal WinForms (.NET 8) desktop application that optimizes ERP workflows by automating critical processes (database creation, collection setup, resource management) and simplifies client management across multiple environments.
+PlusConnect includes an AES-encrypted consultant mode and an auto-update system.

 ## Why